Articles on: Filament & materials

 What doesn't work (yet)

-You'll need to manually assign spools - After loading filament, you'll still need to tell SimplyPrint which spool is on which printer.
+You'll assign spools to a printer yourself - Until QIDI Box sync arrives, you tell SimplyPrint which spool is on which printer.
 The good news?
 With NFC tags, this takes seconds: scan the tag, tap assign, done.

 About the QIDI standard